prasquin/AirPi/README.md

   * Includes 'background' and 'unattanded', so you can SSH into your Pi, start it, then quit.
 * Added ability to output average data (e.g. read every 1 min for 10 mins, then output the average for the 10 mins).
   * Controlled by "averageFreq" parameter in 'cfg/settings.cfg' - set to at least twice sampleFreq to enable averaging.
+* Added ability to do 'dummy runs' for a predefined period before a run starts properly, to ensure all sensors are up and running, and won't just report back zeroes.
+  * Controlled by "dummyduration" parameter in 'cfg/settings.cfg' - set to 0 for no dummy runs.
+Recommended is 15.
 * Added ability to stop a run after X samples.
   * Controlled by "stopafter" parameter in 'cfg/settings.cfg' - set to 0 to run indefinitely.
 * Added ability to record metadata such as Raspberry Pi serial no. and operator name at start of run.